-Comparing the Bombardier Global 5000 and the Bombardier Global Express is a curious endeavour.
+Comparing the Bombardier Global 5000 and the Bombardier Global Express is a curious endeavor.

 The Bombardier Global 5000 represents the smallest Global aircraft that Bombardier currently make.

 On the other hand, the Global Express is an aircraft that no longer fits in the Bombardier’s lineup.
 Moreover, deliveries started over twenty years ago.

 However, despite being older than the Global 5000, the Global Express is easily able to keep up.